 - Toilet bowl fresheners falling in

-- Phones, wallets, coins, keys, or other objects falling out of pockets or hands while adjusting clothes or flushing.
+- Phones, wallets, coins, keys, or other objects falling out of pockets or hands.

 - Toothbrushes, jewelry, and other objects getting knocked off your bathroom counter and into the toilet.

 - Kids flushing toys, garbage, or other foreign objects down the toilet.

 When it comes to accidentally knocking or dropping something into the toilet, here are some tips…

 - Avoid flushing it if at all possible.
 Grab some gloves, tongs, etc. and fish the item out.
 Then you can decide whether to dispose of the item in the trash or clean it.
 It sounds gross, but it’s better than serious damage and expensive plumbing repairs due to a clog.

 - If you’re unable to deal with the issue at the time, lift the toilet seat and/or leave a note so the next person to use the restroom won’t accidentally flush it down or make the problem worse.

 - In regards to toilet bowl fresheners, consider switching to a freshener that goes in the toilet tank rather than hanging on the toilet bowl.
 That way, it won’t accidentally fall in.

 - Keep bathroom counters as clutter-free as possible to avoid accidentally knocking things in the toilet.